nocholla/TopRatedMovies/README.md

 # Top Rated Movies
-This App shows the current top rated movies on the TMDB database.
+This App shows the current top rated movies in the TMDB database.

 # How to build and test 'Top Rated Movies' App